lazyonbed/Cricket-Project/README.md

         (iii) Can we tell a story?

 ### Required Libraries:
-1. Python
+1. Python (use the command pip install Python)
-2. Pandas
+2. Pandas (use the command pip install Pandas)
-3. Seaborn
+3. Seaborn (use the command pip install Seaborn)
-4. Matplotlib
+4. Matplotlib (use the command pip install Matplotlib)
-5. BeautifulSoup4 (for data extraction)
+5. BeautifulSoup4 (for data extraction) (use the command pip install BeautifulSoup4)

 ### Questions answered:
 1. Day 1: Total number of reviews taken in each innings.